Top 5 Most Dangerous Spiders in Georgia

 5. False Black Widow – Steatoda grossa

-As the name suggests, these little spiders are often confused for Black Widows, as they have a similar body shape and color.
+As the name suggests, these are spiders that look like Black Widows, as they have a similar body shape and color.
 False Black Widows lack the characteristic hourglass shape on their abdomen, though.
 Their resemblance to the classic Black Widow is actually an evolutionary tactic they have acquired to help protect them from predators.
 They are often referred to as “cupboard spiders”, since they prefer dark, cool spaces.
 They do not jump or hunt, but rather build a web and wait for their prey to fall in.

-The bite of this spider does contain venom, but it is meant to harm their prey, rather than humans.
 When a person is bitten, they may experience mild pain at the site of the bite that doesn’t radiate out very far from that site.
 The pain will probably only last 1-12 hours.

+The bite of this spider does contain venom, but it is meant to harm their prey, rather than humans.

 4. Brown Widow – Latrodectus geometricus

 The bite of the Brown Widow is neurotoxic like that of the Black Widow, but it is considered much less dangerous because of the amount of venom that is injected during a bite.
-The affects of the venom of this Georgia spider tend to stay in the area of the bite, rather than traveling around the body.
+The effects of the venom of this Georgia spider tend to stay in the area of the bite rather than traveling around the body.
 The bites tend to be quite painful but not life-threatening.

 3. Brown Recluse – Loxosceles reclusa